rstudio/helm/charts/posit-chronicle/README.md

 ## Usage

-The Chronicle chart is meant to be used in tandem with other workbench and connect instances.
+The Chronicle chart is meant to be used in tandem with other Workbench and Connect instances.
-To enable the chronicle agent, additional values will have to be passed to your workbench and connect values.
+To enable the Chronicle agent, additional values will have to be passed to your Workbench and Connect values.

-Here's some example agent helm values to run the agent sidecar in workbench:
+Here's some example agent helm values to run the agent sidecar in Workbench:

 ```yaml
 pod: